Skip to main content

 • choose the instance based on the output.
 To view the logs run the command journalctl --follow --unit chef-automate

-How to check logs For Postgres nodes?
+How to check logs For PostgreSQL nodes?

 • To view the logs, please do ssh to the respective node by running the command from bastion node ./chef-automate ssh --hostname pg